-The stretching that this posture grant help in boosting blood circulation in the body and alleviating any pains that are present.
+The stretching that this posture grants helps in boosting blood circulation in the body and alleviating any pains that are present.

-- Start by inhaling and raising your left arm.
+- Stand while keeping your feet apart.
+Inhale, and raise your left arm.
 Then, exhale and bend to the right as you look at the left palm above.

 - Inhale again and rise back up.
 Exhale and bring the arm down.
 Repeat the same with the other arm.